orionrobots/orionrobots.github.io/_posts/2006-07-25-fuel-cell-car-kit.md

 ---
+date: '2006-07-25'
+layout: post
+tags:
+- electronics
+- power
+- robot news
 title: Science Museum Fuel cell car toy with potential for robot building
-tags: [electronics, power, robot news]
-layout: post
 ---
 Update: You can buy a simple demo fuel cell car kit at the Science Museum in London for £70 - I've been playing with one.
 The cell isn't very powerful, but it is nonetheless an interesting demonstration to play with.